-Helene and I had both been to London several times before, so we could pick out our favourite places to visit in London in 2 days.
-Your London itinerary will probably change depending on where you were staying, what you wanted to see, and if you are visiting London for the first time.
+Helene and I had both been to London several times before, so we could pick out our favourite places to visit in London in two days.
+Your London itinerary will probably change depending on where you were staying, what you want to see, and if you are visiting London for the first time.
 This video has a few of the highlights!

 Free Walking Tour

 A free walking tour is a great way to get an introduction to any city.
-I’ve done free walking tours in Mexico City and in Cesky Krumlov and loved them both as you see the highlights of the area with a knowledgeable guide who shares facts and stories as you walk around the city.
+I’ve done free walking tours in Mexico City, Cesky Krumlov and various other cities and enjoy them as you see the highlights of the area with a knowledgeable guide who shares facts and stories as you walk around the city.
 We took a walking tour of London Landmarks East with Strawberry Tours from Wombat’s, or you can sign up for the tour online and meet by Tower Hill underground station.
 Strawberry Tours also have free walking tours of West London, graffiti tours, Harry Potter Tours and food tours too.
 Check the full details here.

 St Paul’s Cathedral & Millennium Bridge

 These are also icons of London, both classic and modern.
 We ended our walking tour quite close to St Paul’s Cathedral, so we walked back to take some more photographs (and found a phone box to play with too!).
 You can pay to go inside the Cathedral, but at £18 per person, it is a little pricey.
 We decided to skip the entry, but next time I’m in London I plan to go back for Evensong which is free.
 Nearby Millennium Bridge was first opened in 2000 but soon closed to make some structural changes.
 It re-opened in 2002 and has since been featured in films like Harry Potter and the Half-Blood Prince, and Guardians of the Galaxy (as part of Xandar).
-From the bridge, you get a wonderful view of St Paul’s, especially first thing in the morning when it is quiet.
+From the bridge, you get one of the best views in London of St Paul’s, especially first thing in the morning when it is quiet or at night.